 CCCC offers numerous grants and awards for travel, research, publications, programs, and service, to name a few.
 All CCCC awards are given annually and are presented at the CCCC Convention each year.
+CCCC has a Protocol and Procedures for Establishing a CCCC Award.
 Please follow the links below for detailed information on each award, criteria, and submission deadlines.

 Advancement of Knowledge Award

 Presented annually for the empirical research publication that most advances writing studies.

 Assistance Fund for Contingent Faculty

 Presented annually to contingent faculty at two-year colleges and four-year colleges and universities to travel to the CCCC Annual Convention.

 Scholarships of $750 each to help cover the costs of four graduate students who are presenting at the annual conference.